740i/Tools-/README.md

 # Tools-
-Just some stuff I use a lot
+Just some stuff I use and copy/paste a lot